Stardust We Are

-Stardust We Are is the third studio album by the progressive rock band The Flower Kings, which was released in 1997.
+Stardust We Are is the third studio album by progressive rock band The Flower Kings, which was released in 1997.
 It is the band's first double-CD studio album and includes the epic composition and title track, "Stardust We Are," which has since become one of the band's signature songs.

 Track listing

 All songs written and composed by Roine Stolt, except where noted.